-Community Development Director Bond stated there are 143 new single-family homes and 93 new multi-family homes.
-In talking with developers, and taking in consideration the overestimations on part of developers, both Bond and City Manager Reeves are anticipating a considerable increase in homes being built in the coming 2020 year.
+Community Development Director Bond stated there were 143 new single-family homes and 93 new multi-family homes in 2019.
+He stated that after talking with developers, both he and City Manager Reeves are anticipating a considerable increase in the homes built in the coming year.

-There are three new business license this month and all home occupations (are run from the owner's home) including an in-home day care, a dry-wall contractor, and a dog grooming business.
+There are three new business license this month, all of which are home occupations.
+They include an in-home day care, a dry-wall contractor, and a dog grooming business.

-Council Member Miller asked staff why single-family units have decreased to 143 from 180 in the previous year.
-Community Development Director Bond responded that he had seen a shift in focus from developers to multi-family units and away from single-family units that he attributed to the sale of the foothill village development from developer Salisbury to D.R.
-Horton and for those developers to get that sale agreement worked out.
-City Manager Reeves also stated that with all of the plats that are available now the city will see a sizeable increase in the single-family units being built in the coming 2020 year.
+Mayor Pro Tempore Miller asked staff why single-family units have decreased to 143 from 180 in the previous year.
+Community Development Director Bond responded that he had seen a shift in focus to multi-family units and away from single-family units.
+He attributed this shift as partly due to market forces and partly due to the limited availability of parcels for single-family homes in 2019.
+However, with the sale of the Foothill Village Development from Salisbury to D.R.
+Horton, several plats have opened up which will support new single-family home construction.
+City Manager Reeves agreed and stated that with all of the plats approved throughout the city that are available now, the city should see a sizeable increase in the number of single-family units built in the coming year.